cryptoscheme/hdwsa-as/readme.md

 # Introduction of Source Files

-   hdwsa-as.go: the implementation of all used functions in our hdwsa2 scheme.
+   hdwsa2.go: the implementation of all used functions in our hdwsa2 scheme.

    types.go: the data models.

-   hdwsa-as_test.go: the functioning test and benchmark logic here.
+   hdwsa2_test.go: the functioning test and benchmark logic here.

    run.sh: the scripts for running the test.

    stat.sh: extracting the result and final calculation.